gaps-closure/capo/formal/ontology/conflict_analyzer.md

 * For a function to be validly wrapped in XD RPC from the control perspective
   - the function has a function annotation
-  - the level in the function annotation must be identical to the level of the enclave assigned to the sink endpoint (entry) of the edge
+  - the level in the function annotation must be identical to the level of the enclave assigned to the sink endpoint (CONTROLDEP_CALLINV.hasDestinationNode) of the edge
-  - the level of the source endpoint of the edge (functioncall) must match one the remotelevel of one of the cdfs for the function annotation
+  - the level of the source endpoint of the edge (CONTROLDEP_CALLINV.hasSourceNode) must match one the remotelevel of one of the cdfs for the function annotation
   - the corresponding cdf operation must be allow or redact (ignore CLE direction field for now)